'He Just Had A Big Impact On Everyone': Spencer Webb Remembered By His Sacramento Football Family

 His gregariousness gave way to stories that one day may sound too good to be true.
 TMP 7-on-7 founder Terrance Leonard reflected on a game where Webb caught a pass to put their team up two or three scores with four minutes left to play.
 And then, he dropped the proverbial mic.

 “He caught it … ‘Good game, go home, we the champs, I have to go to SAT — pre SAT tests — I’m getting tutored right now.
 I’m done see you guys later, we the champs, love you Coach T I’m out,’ “Leonard says with a laugh.
-“The game wasn’t over!”MORE NEWS: Indiana Doctor Who Provided Abortion Services To 10-year-old Rape Victim Reported Procedure To Health Department, Documents Show
+“The game wasn’t over!”MORE NEWS: Friday’s Mega Millions Jackpot Grows To $480M, 10th Largest In Its History

 His natural charisma was on display for those who saw him early on.
 For example, Spencer stepping over a defender following a touchdown catch in a 2019 Oregon vs. Auburn game was held by fans as one of the plays of the year for that season.